Augustin-Louis Cauchy

-Baron Augustin-Louis Cauchy (/ˈkoʊʃi/ KOH-shee, /ˈkaʊʃi / KOW-shee, /koʊˈʃiː / koh-SHEE; /fr/; 21 August 1789 – 23 May 1857) was a French mathematician, engineer, and physicist.
-He was one of the first to rigorously state and prove the key theorems of calculus (thereby creating real analysis), pioneered the field complex analysis, and the study of permutation groups in abstract algebra.
+Baron Augustin-Louis Cauchy (Note: /fr/; English: /ˈkoʊʃi/ KOH-shee, /ˈkaʊʃi/ KOW-shee, /koʊˈʃiː/ koh-SHEE) (21 August 1789 – 23 May 1857) was a French mathematician, engineer, and physicist.
+He was one of the first to rigorously state and prove the key theorems of calculus (thereby creating real analysis), pioneered the field of complex analysis, and the study of permutation groups in abstract algebra.
 Cauchy also contributed to a number of topics in mathematical physics, notably continuum mechanics.

 A profound mathematician, Cauchy had a great influence over his contemporaries and successors; Hans Freudenthal stated:

-"More concepts and theorems have been named for Cauchy than for any other mathematician (in elasticity alone there are sixteen concepts and theorems named for Cauchy)."
+More concepts and theorems have been named for Cauchy than for any other mathematician (in elasticity alone there are sixteen concepts and theorems named for Cauchy).

 Cauchy was a prolific worker; he wrote approximately eight hundred research articles and five complete textbooks on a variety of topics in the fields of mathematics and mathematical physics.